mattfeltonma/azure-labs/simple-landing-zone/README.md

 * Private Endpoints for Shared Services resources deployed in transit virtual network
 * Each subnet in a virtual network includes an associated Network Security Group (where supported)
 * Azure Firewall and Network Security Group associated with Active Directory subnet are configured with required Active Directory network flows
-* Log Analytics Workspace where all resources send logs and metrics to
+* Central Log Analytics Workspace configured to collect logs from all Azure resources including Application, System, and Directory Services Event Logs from Azure Virtual Machines
 * Storage Account where all Network Security Groups deliver NSG Flow Logs to
 * Traffic Analytics configured for all Network Security Groups
 * Key Vault instance configured for central secrets storage